dickinson0718/f23-classmaterial/syllabus.md

 notebooks which cover the
 material for that week.
 You are responsible for watching the videos and **executing every** cell in each notebook.
 The notebooks must be submitted and graded.
 The percentage of notebooks submitted and graded (for completion and not correctness) will determine this part of your grade.
+The weeks videos are due before class on Fridays.

 ### Activities (PrairieLearn)